Twisting Optomechanical Cavity

 The perturbed part is responsible for the interaction between torsion and electromagnetic field.
 We work in the reciprocal space and multiply the unperturbed equation by the inverse of the square root of the permittivity tensor from left-hand side to obtain an modified eigenvalue equation,

 We can easily solve this Hermitian eigenvalue problem to obtain the eigenmodes and corresponding eigenvalues in the uniaxial cavity,

 where we have defined

 We have three eigenmodes: longitudinal, ordinary ray, and extraordinary ray modes.
 The longitudinal mode always exists at zero frequency, and it does not contribute to the dynamics of the system.
-The ordinary and extraordinary ray modes are well-known optical modes in uniaxial media \cite{kong1986electromagnetic}.
-The eigenmodes are orthogonal to each other because of the Hermiticity of the eigenvalue problem, and we normalise the electric field by the volume of the system $V$ so that the mode functions satisfy
+The ordinary and extraordinary ray modes are well-known optical modes in uniaxial media~\cite{kong1986electromagnetic}.
+The eigenmodes are orthogonal to each other because of the Hermiticity of the eigenvalue problem, and we normalise the electric field by the volume of the system $V$ so that the mode functions satisfies, $\int d\bm{r} \bm{E}_\sigma^\dagger \epsilon' \bm{E}_{\sigma'} = \delta_{\sigma \sigma'}$.

-\paragraph{Torsional optomechanical Hamiltonian.---} By calculating the electromagnetic energy in the twisted cavity and by quantising it, we can reach our torsional optomechanical Hamiltonian.
-The electromagnetic energy is obtained by integrating the volume density \cite{jackson1999classical},
+\textit{Quantisation.---} Here, we shall make a transition from classical to quantum theory.
+By calculating the electromagnetic energy in the twisted cavity and by quantising it, we can reach our torsional optomechanical Hamiltonian.
+The electromagnetic energy is composed of electric and magnetic parts~\cite{jackson1999classical},

-where $g=(8\pi)^{-1}$ is a Gaussian unit factor.
+where $\mathrm{g}=(8\pi)^{-1}$ is a Gaussian unit factor.
 By substituting our permittivity tensor \eqref{eq:epsilon_lab} into \eqref{eq:U}, we get an `bare' electromagnetic energy, which is the energy without torsion, and an `interaction' energy between electromagnetic field and torsion,

 Here, we have set $\mu = \identity$.
 We perform the eigenmode expansion of the electric field in the cavity and consider the two lowest energy modes,